-Your finances need not be a source of worry.
+Your nonprofit finances need not be a source of worry.
 Rather, they should be a source of information and knowledge.
 With today’s technology, maintaining clean, accurate books is easier than ever.

 If you’ve been worried about your finances, or just feel too overwhelmed, read-on.